 Education is free and compulsory from ages 6-13.
 Primary school is 7 years beginning at age 6.
 At the end of the 7th year, students sit for an external examination leading to the Primary School Leaving Examination Certificate.

 Lower secondary school is 3 years.
 At the end of the 3rd year, students sit for the Junior Certificate Examination.
-Upper secondary school is 2 years.
-At the end of the 2nd year, students sit for an external examination leading to the Cambridge Overseas
+Upper secondary school is for 2 years.
+At the end of the 2nd year, students sit for an external examination leading to the Cambridge Overseas School Certificate.

 Post-secondary educational programs are offered at the National University of Lesotho.
 Lerotholi Polytechnic, and the Lesotho College of Education.
 Admission to all post-secondary programs requires sufficient scores on the Cambridge Overseas School Certificate.